ada0l/qr_book_backend/README.md

 ```

 ```
-GET /qr?id=10 - get qr of user, whose id is 10.
+GET /qr?id=10 - get qr of user, which id is 10.

 [get variables input]
 "order": "ASC" or "DESC"